Mundaring Toy Library

 • The onus is on the borrower to ensure all pieces are accounted for before borrowing.
 So please check pieces by counting before borrowing and returning all toys.

-• Advise supervisor on duty if there is any problem with the toy when it is returned.
+• Advise volunteers on duty if there is any problem with the toy when it is returned.

 Returning a Toy that has Broken or Missing Pieces:

-• Missing or broken pieces and/or packaging need to be reported to supervisor on duty.
+• Missing or broken pieces and/or packaging need to be reported to the volunteers on duty.

-• Items must be borrowed for a maximum of two extra weeks in order to find missing pieces or packaging before paying the fine.
-If pieces are still missing, please bring $2 with you when returning the toy.
+• Items must be borrowed for a maximum of three extra weeks in order to find missing pieces or packaging before paying the fine.

 • If the missing piece or broken part is a major component that is vital to the toy, the cost of returning the toy to a usable condition or replacement costs may be requested.
 These issues may be referred to the Committee for the appropriate action.